moponczewski/docker-webservices/README.md

 # docker-webservices

-Three webservices, each running in a docker container, doing a whalesay with startrek quote.
+Dockerized webservices, doing whalesays!

 This is a short and simple demo of interacting containerized webservices each located in a docker container and connected through a local docker network, running on one docker host.
 The "cow-webservice" is outputting a whalesay (a modified cowsay) quote of combined output from the "date-webservice" and the "fortune-webservice" (using StarTrek quotes).
-All webservices are created with the Flask microframework for Python (http://flask.pocoo.org/docs/0.11/license/), credits to the docker team for the docker.cow file used in the cow-webservice.
+All webservices are created with the [Flask](https://flask.pocoo.org/docs/0.11/license/ "Flask license"") microframework for Python, credits to the docker team for the docker.cow file used in the cow-webservice.

 What else...
 - docker and docker-compose are necessary (tested with docker v1.12.1 and docker-compose v1.8.0)
-- the docker images are based on Ubuntu 16.04 (fortune & cowsay) and Alpine Linux (date)
+- the docker images are based on Ubuntu 16.04 (fortune & cowsay) and [Alpine Linux](https://alpinelinux.org/ "Alpine Linux") (date)
 - as cowsay is a commandline tool with ascii output it looks not that nice in a web browswer, use curl instead

 ## 1) Get the code